Flymetothemoon93/GMFPIdentifier/README.md

 # FPIdentifier
 This project focuses on identifying transposable elements (TEs) that are misidentified as genes in genomic annotations.
-The tool uses **HMMER** to compare protein sequences against the **REXdb** database and detects potential transposon-related domains.
+The tool uses **HMMER** to compare protein sequences against the **GyDB** database and detects potential transposon-related domains.

 ## How to Use